tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Design stuff until You get a sense for a workable `font size`.

 This is just so You have something to work with.
 Don't put too much pressure on yourself to 'get it right' at this point.
-You'll be re-making (or modifying) this wireframe using the Utopia system as You follow this guide.
+You'll be remaking (or modifying) this wireframe using the Utopia system as You follow this guide.
 You can change your `font size` at any point.

 #### Create a wireframe for the other state